Pacific Purple Asparagus

 Planting & Growing

 Pacific Purple Asparagus will grow to be about 5 feet tall at maturity, with a spread of 18 inches.
 When planted in rows, individual plants should be spaced approximately 18 inches apart.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 15 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant is typically grown in a designated vegetable garden.
 It does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.